awsdocs/aws-doc-sdk-examples/basics_scenarios/batch_scenario/SPECIFICATION.md

 necessary parameters, such as the execution role, command to run, and so on are specified and reused across multiple job submissions.

-This promotes a standardized and efficient approach to managing containerized workloads in the cloud.
+ The job definition pulls a Docker image from Amazon ECR and executes the Docker image.

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

-Job definition registered: arn:aws:batch:us-east-1:814548047983:job-definition/MyJobDefinition:35
+Job ARN: arn:aws:batch:us-east-1:814548047983:job-definition/my-job-definition:63
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 5. Submit an AWS Batch job from a job definition.